SMART Health Goals for Effective Chronic Condition Management

 Now it is your turn.
 What is your goal?
 How are you going to ensure that the goal you set is SMART?

-Ask your Dario health partner for help if you are not sure what to do, how to get started, or how to maintain the healthy changes you have made.
+Ask your Dario coach for help if you are not sure what to do, how to get started, or how to maintain the healthy changes you have made.

 The articles provided on this website are for informational purposes only.
 In addition, it is written for a generic audience and not a specific case; therefore, this information should not be used for diagnostic or medical treatment.
 This site does not attempt to replace the patient-physician relationship and fully recommends the reader to seek out the best care from his/her physician and/or diabetes educator.